9 Parfait Recipes Perfect for Every PalateArticle posted in: Diet & Nutrition

 If you’re a fan of all things pumpkin spice, then you’re going to want to try this parfait.
 It involves making a pumpkin-flavored yogurt using plain nonfat Greek yogurt combined with canned pumpkin puree, pumpkin pie spice, some Stevia and some vanilla extract.
 The yogurt is then layered with a homemade granola mixture that is also packed with healthy ingredients like rolled oats, pumpkin seeds and more pumpkin puree!
 While the pumpkin spice drinks and baked goods found in abundance during the fall months are packed with lots of unnecessary sugar, this is a pumpkin recipe you can feel good about eating.
 Pumpkin puree has healthy benefits such as fiber, iron and potassium.
 While this treat tastes like an indulgence it clocks in at only 264 calories and counts as one PowerFuel, one SmartCarb and one Extra.

 Nothing quite goes together in a parfait treat like the flavors of vanilla and berries.
 This parfait recipe is simple but delicious.
-It combines Greek yogurt with a Vanilla Nutrisystem Shake and then layers in some blueberries and strawberries.
+It combines Greek yogurt with Vanilla Nutrisystem Shake Mix and then layers in some blueberries and strawberries.
 It’s all topped off with shredded coconut for some added sweetness.
 Blueberries have long been called a “superfood” thanks to being packed with antioxidants and flavonoids.
 But they’re also high in potassium and vitamin C. In addition, strawberries are also packed with vitamins, fiber and particularly high levels of antioxidants known as polyphenols.
 Combined, this parfait has some serious nutrition power.
 It counts as one SmartCarb, two PowerFuels and one Extra.

 Another delicious recipe on our list of yogurt parfaits, this fruit-filled classic has a tropical twist that you can’t resist.
 Its key ingredient—mango—is not only incredibly delicious, it’s really good for you, too.
 Mango contains more than 20 different vitamins and minerals which help make it a superfood, according to Mango.org.
 One cup of mango is high in vitamins A and C, as well as folate, which is especially important during pregnancy.
-While mango might be the star of the show in this recipe, it also layers in some Nutrisystem Granola Cereal and some sunflower seeds for a delicious crunch.
+While mango might be the star of the show in this recipe, it also layers in the popular Nutrisystem breakfast, Granola Cereal, plus some sunflower seeds for a delicious crunch.
 Drizzled with honey, this is a parfait that tastes indulgent, but isn’t a threat to your healthy eating regimen.
 One serving is 296 calories and it counts as one Nutrisystem Breakfast, a half of a SmartCarb, a half of a PowerFuel and two Extras.

 Whether you’re hosting a Halloween party or just want to make the kids—or yourself—something festive that won’t totally derail your nutritious ambitions, then this is the treat for you.
 It’s got the layered look of candy corn without the empty calories of the syrupy candy.
 The tell-tale layered look of candy corn is created using diced pineapple, mandarin orange and cottage cheese.
 Served in a mason jar, it’s an adorable treat with a feel-good factor attached to it.
 Both pineapple and mandarin oranges are rich in vitamin C while cottage cheese boasts lots of protein and minerals like calcium.
 This parfait clocks in at 169 calories and counts as one SmartCarb and one PowerFuel.